 Vitamin D is known as “the sunshine vitamin” because it is produced in the skin under exposure to sunlight.
 However, it can also be obtained from a variety of foods.
-Vitamin D has a wide range of roles in the human body, keeping bones, teeth and muscles healthy.
+The benefits of Vitamin D in the human body are numerous, as it plays a role in keeping bones, teeth and muscles healthy.

-It also supports the function of the brain, and is heavily involved in regulating the immune system, with vitamin D deficiency being a known risk factor for acute respiratory infections.
+Another one of Vitamin D's numerous health benefits is that it also supports the function of the brain, and is heavily involved in regulating the immune system.
+Vitamin D deficiency being a known risk factor for acute respiratory infections.
 These are infections that interfere with breathing, and include the common cold, pneumonia, and also COVID-19.

 Initial studies performed in this area observed that the death rates and geographical spread of COVID-19 across the world mirror areas with higher rates of vitamin D deficiencies in the population.
 Interestingly, researchers observed a 4.4% increase in mortality from COVID-19 for each 1 degree latitude north of the 28th parallel north.
 This association remained even when taking age into account.

 Furthermore, researchers also observed that the groups of people with the highest risk of serious COVID-19 and the groups of people that have a higher risk of vitamin D deficiency essentially overlap.
 These include: